day8/re-frame/docs/EPs/001-CaptureHandlerMetadata.md

 In a dev build, the `reg` macro will supply the final 3 (source code coordinates), if not explicitly supplied in the map.

-In a production build, the `:doc` string will be elided, so we to not appear in the final source code at all.
+In a production build, the `:doc` string will be elided, so we do not appear in the final source code at all.

 The key `:pkg` is reserved for future use, and might eventually indicate the